Highlights Of The Program

 - Converting sugarcane leaf waste into a water-soluble PVA resin meeting USDA and FDA standards

-- Demonstrating biologically programmed polymer behavior that performs like plastic before safe breakdown
+- Demonstrating biologically programmed polymer behavior that performs like plastic before undergoing safe breakdown

 - Detailing applications across packaging, agriculture, PPE, and consumer goods using scalable materials